RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 - Protocol converter engine software

 ##Features
+- Create standard, loopback or custom pinout connected serial devices
+- Emulate none, software and hardware flow controls
+- Emulate parity, frame, overrun and line break events
+- Emulate all serial port settings and control signals (RTS,DTR,CTS,DCD,RI,LOOP,DSR)
+- Create/destroy virtual serial ports dynamically directly from your application without reboot
+- Operating system specific serial port APIs and IOCTL supported
+- Serial ports can be deleted even when opened by an application (useful in automated testing)
 - Emulate a plug and play device
-- Create standard, loopback or custom pinout connected serial devices
-- Create/destroy virtual serial ports dynamically (no reboot required)
 - Ports can be created automatically at system boots
-- Serial ports can be deleted even when opened by an application (useful in automated testing)
-- Emulate all serial port settings and control signals
-- Emulate none, software and hardware flow controls
 - Create large number of serial ports
-- Operating system specific serial port APIs and IOCTL supported
 - Speed is directly proportional to your software/hardware configuration
 - Virtual box and VMware virtual machine supported
 - API to control virtual ports directly from your application